The Zero-Gravity Band (2018-2019)

-The aim of the ZGB project is to explore with a rigorous scientific approach how gravity affects aesthetic preferences and design an artistic performance based on the truly innovative and novel research on how gravity itself shapes our perceptual and aesthetic experiences.
-We anticipate that this will make ground-breaking progress in the understanding of microgravity effects on human cognition and might engender practical implications for the design of interiors of spaceships and space stations for long term space flight.
+The objectives of the ZGB project were to explore with a rigorous scientific approach how gravity affects aesthetic preferences and design an artistic installation based on the novel research on how gravity itself shapes our perceptual and aesthetic experiences.
+The scientific and artistic research of the project motivated a protocol for an immersive installation with the aim of disturbing the vestibular system and inducing zero-gravity and vertigo sensations to the audience based on a 3D sound and visual stimulation.
+The concepts of music and art interpreted and generated in contexts with different gravity present a new paradigm in the history of humanity.
+We believe this could make ground-breaking progress in the understanding of microgravity effects on human cognition and might engender practical implications for the design of interiors of spaceships and space stations for long term space flight.

 © Albert Barqué-Duran and Marc Marzenit.
 2021.
 All rights reserved.